grab/engineering-blog/_posts/2019-01-02-big-data-real-time-presto-talariadb.md

 TalariaDB addresses our need to query at least 2-3 terabytes of data per hour with predictable low query latency and low cost.
 Most importantly, it plays very nicely with the different tools' ecosystems and lets us query data using SQL.

 The figure below shows how often a particular event happened within the last hour.
-The query scans through almost **4 million rows** and executes in about **1 second.**
+The query scans through almost **4 million rows** and executes in about **1 second**.

 # Design goals